 What is an Irrevocable Proxy?

-An irrevocable proxy is an enforceable power granted by the owner to another party to exercise his voting rights independently without requiring his consent.
-Typically, most proxies are usually revocable, but some agreements may include specific clauses that require the proxy to be irrevocable for a specified period.
-The owner of the shares cannot revoke the irrevocable proxy until the expiry of an agreed duration of time.
+An irrevocable proxy is an enforceable power granted by the owner to another party to exercise his voting rights independently, without requiring his consent each time.
+Typically, most proxies are revocable, but some agreements may include specific clauses that require the proxy to be irrevocable for a specified period.
+The owner of the shares cannot revoke the irrevocable proxy until the expiry of an agreed-upon duration of time.

 The reason for making a proxy irrevocable is to absolve the agent in the agent-principal relationship of his/her actions when acting in the capacity of the principal.
-Any decisions that the agent makes is in the best interests of the principal, and therefore, is not held responsible for his/her actions before the expiry of the agreed period.
-However, when the agent has a personal interest in the business, he/she is unlikely to be absolved by the law for any consequences resulting from their actions.
+Any decisions that the agent makes are assumed to be in the best interests of the principal.
+Therefore, he/she is not held liable for their actions before the expiry of the proxy.
+However, if the agent has a personal interest in the business, they are unlikely to be absolved by the law for consequences resulting from their actions.

 Criteria for an Irrevocable Proxy

 Several situations make a proxy irrevocable for a specified period, including:

 - The proxy holder is an existing shareholder of the company or has agreed to purchase shares of the company in the future.

 - The proxy holder is one of the pledgees of the company’s shares.

 - The proxy holder has an existing employment contract with the company (under specific circumstances).